The university is offering free COVID-19 tests for App State students, faculty and staff at “pop-up” testing events.

 All events below are from 12 - 5 p.m in the Rivers Street Parking Deck.

 Saturday, Oct.
 31

 Both walk-up and drive-up testing will be available.
-No appointments required; however, you will be asked to show your AppCard.
+No appointments required; however, you will be asked for your Banner ID and to show your AppCard.

 App State students who are concerned about symptoms they might be experiencing can contact Student Health Service at 828-262-3100; faculty and staff can contact AppHealthCare at 828-795-1970.

 COVID-19 testing requires pre-screening and an appointment.
 Please do not show up at a health care provider location without calling in advance.
 This will help your provider prepare should you need to be tested and lessen the potential exposure to others.

 If you are a student, contact Student Health Service for an appointment.
 Tests are conducted weekdays.
 Clinic hours are Monday, Tuesday, Thursday and Friday from 8 a.m. to 4 p.m., and Wednesday 9 a.m. to 4 p.m.